eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 This user journey illustrates the data exchange process through Catena-X in the context of secondary material content.
 The user journey outlines the various stakeholders along the value chain and within the individual tiers and their involvement.

-#### Figur 4
+#### Figure 4

 ![User Journey - SMC](resources/adoption-view/userJourney_smc.svg)

 The user journey follows the same process during all four lifecycle stages and differ in data quality as stated below.
-Further information to the lifecycle stages can be found in the [Traceability KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Traceability%20Kit/Adoption%20View%20Traceability%20Kit).
+Further information to the lifecycle stages can be found in the [Traceability KIT](https://eclipse-tractusx.github.io/docs-kits/kits/Traceability%20Kit/Business%20View%20Traceability%20Kit/).

 | Lifecycle Stage | Explanation                                                                                       | Example                                                                                                                                                                           |
 | --------------- | ------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |